youenchene/cto-stats/README.md

   - Background job logs can be viewed at `/var/log/init-jobs.log` (and daily cron logs at `/var/log/cron.log`).
 - A cron job runs every day at 05:00 container local time to refresh data (`import` then `calculate`).
   - Set timezone with `-e TZ=Europe/Paris` (or your preferred IANA TZ).
+  - By default, the cron job runs `import --issues --pr` and `calculate --issues --pr`.
+To include cloud spending data, you must provide the Azure/GCP environment variables and the job will automatically include `--cloudspending` scope.
 - The web UI is available at http://localhost:8080/ (APIs under `/api/*`).
+- Cloud spending environment variables (Azure and GCP) are optional.
+If not provided, only GitHub data will be imported.
 - `CONFIG_PATH` defaults to `/config/config.yml`.
 You can override if you mount elsewhere:

 ```bash